 And I can't help to wonder sometimes if this was all due to the fact that I was undernourished while I was pregnant with him.
 I wonder, but I will never know.
 Maybe it had nothing to do with it....
-But if it did - so avoidable.
-And it makes me wonder how many unborn babies are affected by needlessly undernourished moms due to undiagnosed celiac.
+But if it did, it could have been so avoidable.
+And it makes me wonder how many unborn babies are affected by needlessly undernourished moms due to un-diagnosed celiac.

 * Special Note *

 But now, as I read that post above (and cry with some things I connect to what we went through five years ago) I wonder how all we went through with his eye (and brain connections) back then, may have impacted his recovery.
 You see, he suffered a traumatic brain injury in that accident (a severe TBI).
 Our brains are amazing and so extremely complex.
 Who knows, maybe parts that were strengthened due to monocular vision aided in his amazing recovery.
 Another something-something we will never know.
 But that's not necessary.
-We are blessed with what IS.
+All I know (and all that matters) is that we are so very blessed with what IS.

 As part of my own recovery after my son's healing from that accident, (as someone who likes to write), I had a need to put those weeks and months all down on paper.
 Yes, it was very therapeutic.
 The result is, The Syrup Maze: An Inspirational Journey Through Recovery From a Traumatic Brain Injury.
 Included are the struggles we faced with gluten free for Michael in the hospital and in rehab.
 Change is so greatly needed!